uday3209/Maven-project/README.md

 ### Maven Project

-## We developed an CI/CD for this Project
+## We developed an CI/CD for Java Based Application